splace/3d/2007/weekclock/readme.md

 ## Conversions to base 12 clock:

-* big hand: each triangle 1/7 day or just under 3.5 hours.
+* short hand: each triangle 1/7 day or just under 3.5 hours.
 * long hand: each rotation, also 1/7 day.
 * long hand: each 'day' division about 0.5 an hour.
 * thin hand: each rotation about 4 mins.